Estuary

 Share this article

 Migrating databases is a crucial step in modernizing your organization’s data infrastructure.
-It enables you to transform your data workflows and truly activate data.
-By moving to a modern, scalable cloud-based data infrastructure, you can make sure you’ll analytical workloads will never get stuck and your costs will always be under control.
+It enables you to transform your data workflows and activate data.
+Moving to a modern, scalable, cloud-based data infrastructure ensures that your analytical workloads will never get stuck and your costs will always be controlled.

 Oracle is a highly scalable cloud-based storage solution that you can use to centralize all your data.
-However, to utilize the maximum potential of your Oracle data and get the most out of it, you have to allocate high amounts of resources in order to maintain and keep the system up-to-date.
+However, to utilize the maximum potential of your Oracle data and get the most out of it, you must allocate high amounts of resources to maintain and keep the system up-to-date.

 Snowflake empowers you to implement complex queries and advanced data analytics on your Oracle data while significantly improving performance and reducing computational costs.
 This streamlines your data operations and cultivates a data-centric approach.

-In this article, you will explore two different ways of executing an Oracle to Snowflake migration.
+This article will explore two ways to execute an Oracle to Snowflake migration.
 Before we get into the details about the migration strategies, let’s look into a brief rundown of the features and capabilities of both platforms.
 However, you can also skip right ahead to the migration methods.

 An Overview of Oracle